humanspeak/svelte-markdown/README.md

 ## Note

-Just like with React Markdown, this package doesn't use `{@html ...}` unless you need to render HTML.
+Just like with React Markdown, this package doesn't use `{@html ...}`.
+Even if you add HTML tags to the code, all if it is managed by either the defaults or YOU!
+If you want to spice things up you can! 🥰

 ## Props

 The SvelteMarkdown component accepts the following props:

 - `source` - _string_ or _array_ The Markdown source to be parsed, or an array of tokens to be rendered directly.
 - `renderers` - _object (optional)_ An object where the keys represent a node type and the value is a Svelte component.
 This object will be merged with the default renderers.
 For now you can check how the default renderers are written in the source code at `src/renderers`.
+- `renderes.html` - _object (optional)_ An object where the key represents the HTML tag and the value is a Svelte component.
+This object will be merged with the default renderers.
+For now you can check how the default renderers are written in the source code at `src/renderers/html`.
 - `options` - _object (optional)_ An object containing [options for Marked](https://marked.js.org/using_advanced#options)

 ## Renderers